 Communion is a memorial celebrating Jesus as the final sacrifice for sin, overcoming physical death, and, shortly after this, ushering in a new covenant with God.
-Stemming from the Jewish Passover festival, communion was instituted by Jesus for us to remember His body that was sacrificed to pay for our sins and His blood that initiates a new covenant with us.
+Stemming from the Jewish Passover festival, communion was instituted by Jesus for us to remember His body that was sacrificed to pay for our sins and His blood that initiated a new covenant with us.
 As a fulfillment of the old covenant, we now can have a personal relationship with God.
-We offer communion every weekend, we hope and pray that it never becomes mundane, but that we continually examine our hearts in preparation for this weekly memorial and not allow this remembrance of Christ’s sacrifice to become mundane.
+We offer communion every Sunday as the scriptures describe.
+We must continually examine our hearts in preparation for this weekly memorial and not allow this remembrance of Christ’s sacrifice to become mundane.

-Each sermon that is preached comes from the counsel of many advisers.
-Many of our staff people gather at a “sermon club” each week to collectively discuss the content that will be preached from the Word of God and provide input and perspective.
-If you miss any of our sermons or need to get caught up on the current series, check out our Video page for sermon video!
+If you miss any of our sermons or need to get caught up on the current series, check out our Video page for sermon videos!